-I hate writing notes; not because I hate writing them, but because my handwriting looks like Mel Gibson wrote it after a bender.
-(Sorry.
-I loved MG until the allegations of abuse surfaced.)
+I hate writing notes - not because I hate the act of writing but because my end result looks like I wrote it while falling down a flight of stairs.

 Emails and texts are a necessity.
 They make communicating easier and faster and more convenient.
 But handwritten notes (the positive ones) feel like a gift, precisely because they're harder and slower and less convenient to write, and deliver.
 When we get an email, we read it.
 When we receive a message written by another's hand, we feel it.
 A text is a trip through a McDonald's drive-thru.
 A handwritten note is dinner at 801 Steak and Chop House.

-Below are some examples of fine dining I've enjoyed (and not so much) over the years, along with a few meals I've made, er, written myself.
+Below are some examples of hand written notes I have received over the years from very thoughtful people who took the time to put pen to paper.
 You'll also see some standard type-set correspondence that could have used a quick handwritten comment, and some ideas on what could have been written.

 I received this letter, along with the very thoughtful note from Tracey, after co-hosting a fundraising event for a local Public TV Station on Long Island, in 1999.
 She didn't have to write anything, which is exactly what made her note so special.
 I look at the VHS tape of that event now - me lumbering around the set with my 300 pound frame, clowning like a very poor man's Jerry Lewis - and I wonder why this wasn't a complaint letter from WLIW's attorney.

 THERE'S a complaint letter!